Configurable client options ship in v1.2.0. See the Changelog before upgrading.

 Initialize the client

 Your Blnk client is the single entry point to everything: ledgers, balances, transactions, reconciliation, and more.
-Configure it once when your app starts, then use it everywhere.client.go
+Configure it once when your app starts, then use it everywhere.
+Create a helper that reads your base URL and API key from the environment, then passes functional options for timeout and retries:client.go

 create-ledger.go